 If your body starts to feel uneasy or in pain, stop and take a break.
 Fighting through to finish a job is not worth it!
 Listen to your body and take a break when necessary.
 If you do not, a small problem may turn into a larger one.

-#6 Take time to treat yourself after a good job that is well-done.
+#6 Avoid chronic by taking time to treat yourself after a good job that is well-done.

 After you’ve spent ample time cleaning, your muscles may be sore or achy.
 We encourage you to treat yourself (and your body) by running a bath, icing or heating problem areas, and performing gentle stretches.